History of exploration

 Groundwater and volcanic heat

-As in any other area in the world, water here seeps inside the ground.
-But unlike most areas of the world it reaches volcanic heat here.
-And even more rare is that this heated and chemically altered water then reaches the base of very thick limestone layer.
+As in any other area in the world, the water here seeps inside the ground.
+But unlike most areas of the world, it reaches volcanic heat here.
+And even more rare is that this heated and chemically altered water then reaches the base of the very thick limestone layer.
 The result of this is exciting:

 - When groundwater reaches volcanic heat, it (obviously) is heated;